Docker on Windows on-premises

 Go to the Automatic log upload settings page.

-- In the Cloud App Security portal, click the settings icon followed by Log collectors.
+- In the Defender for Cloud Apps portal, click the settings icon followed by Log collectors.

 For each firewall or proxy from which you want to upload logs, create a matching data source.